MohammedAljudaibi/MachineLearningSpecilization/C1 Regression and Classification/README.md

 # Module 1

 ## Linear Regression
-Linear regression is a supervised machine learing model that is used to predict the value of variable based on the values of other variables
+Linear regression is a supervised machine learning model that is used to predict the value of variable based on the values of other variables

 ![image](https://user-images.githubusercontent.com/121340570/228200933-1d267f88-ca3a-4b48-b9ea-7482c1b1f587.png)